Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring: End matter

 \sect{Dicke quantum battery} The scaling behavior of the Dicke QB in the conditional case is illustrated in Fig. \ref{fig:scaling_conditional}.
 Energy and power closely follow the trends observed in the unconditional dynamics, as expected when averaging for a sufficiently large number of trajectories, since these quantities are the same regardless of whether evaluated on the conditional or unconditional state.
-However, regarding the ergotropy, a striking difference emerges: for PD, the conditional ergotropy recovers the scaling observed in the dissipation--free scenario, while in the HD case, it even surpasses the closed--system value in the same fashion as the cavity--mediated spin--spin QB.
+However, regarding the ergotropy, a striking difference emerges: for both PD and HD, the conditional ergotropy surpasses the closed--system value, with HD yielding a larger enhancement, in the same fashion as the cavity--mediated spin--spin QB.

 In Fig.~\ref{fig:efficiency}, we see that for both HD and PD the daemonic ergotropy nearly saturates the maximum extractable energy over a wide region of the parameter space (approximately corresponding to the blue regions in Fig.~\ref{fig:4}), which represents the high--dissipation regime.
 This does not, by itself, guarantee a large absolute value of ergotropy, but it does indicate that in this regime almost all the available energy is, in principle, fully convertible into useful work.